Confinement Food You Should Avoid While Breastfeeding

 Maintaining a nutritious diet is not only essential for the baby but it also preserves the mother’s energy at healthy levels.
 The professional caterers, caretakers and nannies will always advise you against taking some foods, but you can always take them in limited quantities provided they do not cause any harmful effect to the child.
 However, there are some specific foods that you should avoid at all costs due to their harmful health effects on the baby.
 Some of them include:

 Most kinds of seafood are rich in proteins and Omega 3 fatty acids essential for the improvement of the baby’s nervous system.
 However, some seafood such as tuna and sharks have high levels of mercury, which may lead to brain damage and other developmental problems.
-Fatty fish, such as codfish, are good for breastfeeding mothers but you should limit the intake if you have a natural abundance of milk, in order to prevent clogging of milk ducts.
+Fatty fish, such as salmon, are good for breastfeeding mothers but you should limit the intake if you have a natural abundance of milk, in order to prevent clogging of milk ducts.

 Chocolates and Other Caffeinated Products